kayoennrique/api-bytebank/README.md

 ## 📚 More course information

-Bytebank is a project used throughout the React training: Testing your Front-end, and this API will be used in some courses :)
+Bytebank is a project used throughout React training: Improve your applications with automated tests, and this API will be used in some courses :)